fun things to do with kids in china xi'an

 Spend time checking out the details of these life-size warriors, plated armor, footgear and headgear, and Mongolian horses.
 Pick up the audio tour for on-the-spot information.
 And don't miss the smaller museum with a shiny bronze sword and two large reconstructed bronze horse chariots.

-kids books china
+kids books xian silk road china

-Stories from the Silk Road
+The Silk Road

 The Silk Route